charityyoungblood/iOS_Apps_Notes/Sideloading.md

 8. Connect your iPhone device to the laptop via USB > To make sure you have the right device selected, click on Product tab > Destination drop down menu > Select your device
 9. In top status bar, next to Run button, you should see your project name, followed by your device name
 10. Click Run
+11. When pop up window comes up "code sign" - use the password for your Mac Laptop (admin password)
+12. ***IMPORTANT: ALWAYS ALLOW - NEVER SELECT DENY**
+13. Another pop up window will appear in XCode, after build, "Could not locate device support files" > Click ok to dismiss alert
+14. In XCode,